21-Day Racial Equity Habit Building Challenge©

 - Ask clarifying questions.

 - Validate others by listening closely and believing the truth and importance of what they are sharing.

 - Share airtime so that multiple perspectives are shared.

 - Step Up Step Back.
 If you are generally quiet, step up and practice speaking more.
 If you are generally a talker, practice stepping back and listening more.

 - Notice your biases and judgments as they arise.
 These are gold for you to excavate your subconscious!

 - Notice when you are uncomfortable.
 Reflect on why you’re uncomfortable and think about what you can do to build more emotional stamina in this area.

 - Honor confidentiality.
 Though you can share what you are learning in general terms, do not repeat stories in a way that can be traced back to the person who shared it.

 - Find a mentor within your own racial group to support and guide your growth.

-Though many white people want to jump to action sooner instead of later, action without a vigorous self-education and self-reflection practice can unexpectedly reproduce the very power and privilege dynamics we seek to interrupt in this work.
+Though many people want to jump to action sooner instead of later, action without a vigorous self-education, self-reflection, and multiracial coalition can unexpectedly reproduce the very power and privilege dynamics we seek to interrupt.
+That said, sometimes acting immediately is called for.
+Welcome to the messy, imperfect world of challenging the status quo!
 Here are a few actions that you might consider: